-The Associate of Arts in Nursing Program provides students with the opportunity to develop the knowledge and skills necessary to function as a Registered Nurse in a variety of settings.
+The ADN program at GCC provides students with the opportunity to develop the knowledge and skills necessary to function as a Registered Nurse in a variety of settings.
 Students enrolled in this program receive classroom, laboratory, and clinical instruction in nursing areas of fundamentals, anatomy and physiology, pharmacology, medical/surgical nursing, mental health, obstetrics, and pediatric nursing.

-The Associate of Arts in Nursing (ADN) program at Glendale Career College is approved by the California Board of Registered Nursing (BRN) and accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The Associate of Arts in Nursing program is approved by the California Board of Registered Nursing (BRN) and accredited by the Accrediting Bureau of Health Education Schools (ABHES).

 Apply today to get started!